WebOfTrustInfo/verifiable-news/sketchpad.md

 ## Issuance and Statement Assertion Intervals
 It is important to distinguish _issuance intervals_ from _statement assertion intervals_.

-_Issuance intervals_ are the duration of the validity of digitally-signed things, a cryptographic or systems security topic.
+_Issuance intervals_ are the duration of the validity of the digitally-signed digital object, a cryptographic or systems security topic.

-_Statement assertion intervals_ are the start and duration of the intended assertion of a statement, an instant or interval of time during which an assertion is occurring.
+_Statement assertion intervals_ are the start and duration of the intended assertion of a statement, an instant or interval of time during which an assertion occurs.

 Asserted statements can span one or more issuances.